nfasano/movie_recsys/README.md

 #### Model building
 - insert LDA topics plot and some topic distributions for certain movies

+Some drawbacks to the LDA model:
+- the number of topics is fixed and known apriori
+- the topics are static and do not capture any time evolution
+- can produce topics with words that are uncorrelated, especially in noisy datasets

+Follow-up works tot he LDA model, including by Blei himself, are available.
+In the next section we discuss one of these model variants (dynamic LDA) that may be particularly useful for this dataset and motivates future work.

 #### Model evaluation
 - compare two models in a heuristic fasion and show the results